 Contact me to discuss options (vegan, gluten-free, special diets or vegetarian dishes you would like to learn that are not listed here, etc) or an online demo. instead of a full-fledged cooking class.

-* A curry or gravy dish, like Veggies in Butter Chicken Sauce, Veg.
-Korma, Chana Masala, spicy chickpeas, etc.
+- A curry or gravy dish, like Veggies in Butter Chicken Sauce, Vegetable Korma, Chana Masala aka spicy chickpeas.

-* A dal, lentil dish or a sabji, dry veg. dish, or raita (salad with yogurt) or a vegan salad or a chutney or starter like Bhaji/Bhajias, vegetable-chickpeas flour fritters, a mouth-watering snack or a dessert.
+- A dal, lentil dish or a sabji, dry veg. dish, or raita (salad with yogurt) or a vegan salad or a chutney or starter like Bhaji/Bhajias, vegetable-chickpeas flour fritters, a mouth-watering snack or a dessert.

 MINI THALIS: Indian Regional Mix (recommended):